JakeGWater/vpifg.com/source/guides/resolve-lut-colorspace-transform.rst

    .. figure:: https://i.postimg.cc/X75ZCjRg/recording-1.gif

 Save the file wherever you like.
-It is now ready to be used as a color space transform in OCIO, your camera, or anywhere else!
+It is now ready to be used as a color space transform in your camera, or anywhere else!

 .. guide:next:: Applying a LUT to the BMPCC4K